digicatapult/sqnc-node/Upgrade.md

 After the change each pallet needs to be inspected, fixed if needed, along with fixes to tests and ensuring the runtime-benchmarks feature build.

 Once a pallet has been brought up to date it needs to be tested, something like `cargo test -p pallet-transaction-payment-free`, of course change the pallet name to what is necessary.
 If it passes push it and potentially into it's own PR into the **integration**.
+If there are errors Rust is very good at highlighting issues and suggesting looking error codes `rustc --explain E0152 `.

 ## DSCP-Node